CommonAccord/Cmacc-Org/Doc/Wx/eu/europa/eur-lex/OJ-L-2010-039-0005-0018-DE/Form/Clauses_v0.md

 ANHANG

+Note=The outline structure of all the different language versions of the Model Clauses is the same.
+Sharing an outline assures this and makes it easier to trace differences or make modifications across a number of different versions.

+=[Wx/eu/europa/eur-lex/OJ-L-2010-039-0005-0018--Common/Form/Clauses_Outline_v0.md]

 Doc.Title=STANDARDVERTRAGSKLAUSELN (AUFTRAGSVERARBEITER)

 0.1.sec=gemäß Artikel 26 Absatz 2 der Richtlinie 95/46/EG für die Übermittlung personenbezogener Daten an Auftragsverarbeiter, die in Drittländern niedergelassen sind, in denen kein angemessenes Schutzniveau gewährleistet ist